SaturnM7/Windows-11-Tokyo-Night-Storm-Dotfiles/README.md

 ---

-## Important Configuration
+## Important Configuration for Wallpapers

-Before launching, you must update a file path to match your system directory:
+Before launching YASB, you must update a file path to match your wallpaper directory:

 1. Open the **YASB** configuration file (`config.yaml`).
 2. Navigate to **line 475**.